bigbridge-nl/product-import/README.md

     $product->storeView('store_dk')->setName('Farverige terning');

+## Naming

+It will help you use this library by understanding how I use certain words:

+* by "id" I mean the primary key of a field (an integer)
+* by "code" I mean short non-translatable identifier (a small string)
+* by "set", as in "setSpecialPrice", I mean "replace"
+* by "add", as in "addCategories" I mean "insert or update, but not remove"

 ## Empty values and removing attributes

 Any simple (scalar) attribute may be removed from the database (on a global level, or per store view) by setting it to null.
 For example: